-Manholes and/or inlets shall be installed to provide human access to continuous underground storm sewers for the purpose of inspection and maintenance.
+Manholes and/or inlets shall be installed to provide human access to continuous underground storm sewers for the purpose of inspection and maintenance per the following standards.
 The casting access minimum inside diameter shall be no less than 22 inches or a rectangular opening of no less than 22 inches by 22 inches.
 Steps shall be provided in structures deeper than 4 feet, with the first step at the depth of 2 feet and the following steps spaced every 1 foot until the bottom is reached.
 When grade adjustments of manholes and inlets are required in the field to meet finish design or existing curb grade, adjustment rings with a maximum height of 12 inches may be used.
-Manholes shall be provided at the following locations:
+Manholes/Inlets shall be provided at the following locations:

-- 1. Where two or more storm sewers converge. - 2.
-Where pipe size or the pipe material changes. - 3.
-Where a change in horizontal alignment occurs. - 4.
-Where a change in pipe slope occurs. - 5.
-At intervals in straight sections of sewer, not to exceed the maximum allowed.
+- (1) Where two or more storm sewers converge. - (2) Where pipe size or the pipe material changes. - (3) Where a change in horizontal alignment occurs.

+CHAPTER 4 - HYDRAULICS Page 34

+- (4) Where a change in pipe slope occurs.

+- (5) At intervals in straight sections of sewer, not to exceed the maximum allowed.
 The maximum distance between storm sewer manholes shall be as shown in Table 4-2.